 UWP Apps, the Windows Runtime, and the C Run-Time

-Universal Windows Platform (UWP) apps are programs that run in the Windows Runtime that executes on Windows 8.
+Universal Windows Platform (UWP) apps are programs that run in the Windows Runtime that executes on Windows 8 and later.
 The Windows Runtime is a trustworthy environment that controls the functions, variables, and resources that are available to a UWP app.
 However, by design, Windows Runtime restrictions prevent the use of most C Run-Time Library (CRT) features in UWP apps.

 Most CRT functions that are related to unsupported functionality.

 For example, a UWP app cannot create a process by using the exec and spawn families of routines.

 When a CRT function is not supported in a UWP app, that fact is noted in its reference article.

 Most multibyte character and string functions.

 However, both Unicode and ANSI text are supported.

 UWP apps and DLLs that are statically linked to the CRT and built by using the /MT or